OhNoItSJoe/the-2am-guide-to-openwrt/README.md

 It can be possible to "really" brick this router, mostly by installing to much packages (which I did earlier lol), but it's always recoverable.
 This might involve either setting up a TFTP Server or soldering some wires to a chip and flashing it.
 I'd strongly recommend the first route as documented [here](https://openwrt.org/toh/tp-link/archer_c7#installation_or_restore_with_tftp).

 ## Connecting to the WiFi
-I set up 2 WiFi Networks named BLAN-2.4 and BLAN-5.
+I set up 2 WiFi Networks named "The Holy LAN 2.4" and "The Holy LAN 5".
 For Credentials, check the Bitwarden Send.

 ## Configuring the Router
 ### LuCI - OpenWrt Configuration Interface